alexjohnj/geographyas/_posts/population/2012-01-03-factors-effecting-world-population.md

 ### Political Factors

-- Some countries provide benefits to people who have many children to encourage people to give birth (e.g France) as a result of an aging population and a natural decrease.
+- Some countries provide benefits to people who have many children to encourage people to give birth (e.g. France) as a result of an aging population and a natural decrease.
 This has the desired effect of increasing birth rate.
 - Alternatively some countries offer rewards to couples who have fewer children in order to encourage people to have less children resulting in a lowered birth rate.
 - If taxes in a country are high, people may not have children as they can't afford to, decreasing the birth rate.
 In addition, young people may migrate away from the country if they can afford to in order to escape the taxes reducing the countries (young, fertile) population and also resulting in an increased death rate due to the knock on effects of an aging population.
 - During times of warfare the birth rate will fall significantly (since people are occupied fighting) and the death rate will often rise substantially.
 After a war however, there is often a "baby boom" resulting in a massive increase in the birth rate of a country.